Poko-Apps/CodMDumper/README.md

 * **Termux**
   * Open termux , give storage permission if you haven't
   > Command : termux-setup-storage
-  * download the Release version's and extract it !
   * Make sure extracted file's are in Termux ***$HOME*** directory !
   * Go to where the **CodDumper.so** is (must be in termux's data directory or $HOME directory)
   * Give executable permission !